 L-theanine is an amino acid largely found in green tea.
 It is also offered as a supplement or a component of a few relaxation drinks.
 It has been studied for its potential ability to reduce mental and physical stress, improve cognition, and boost mood as studied in articles by Nutritional Neuroscience and The Journal of Medicinal Food.
 There are very few reported side effects of L-theanine when used at recommended doses.

 Valerian as a supplement is made from the roots of the plant.
-Valerian root is claimed to possess sedative and anxiolytic effects although there has been many conflicting reviews in medical research literature if it is indeed effective in treating insomnia.
+Valerian root is claimed to possess sedative and anxiolytic effects although there have been many conflicting reviews in medical research literature if it is indeed effective in treating insomnia.
 Large doses may result in stomach ache, apathy, and a feeling of mental dullness or mild depression.
 Because of the herb’s tranquilizer properties, it may cause dizziness or drowsiness.
 Many relaxation drinks on the market contain this herb.

 Melatonin is a naturally occurring hormone found in humans and is produced by the pineal gland.
 Products containing melatonin have been available over-the-counter in the United States since the mid-1990s and it has gained wide popularity as a supplement to help facilitate sleep.
 Melatonin appears to cause very few side effects in the short term when healthy people take it at low doses.
 The most common side effects reported are next-day grogginess and irritability.
 This is one of the most common ingredients found in relaxation drinks.

 And of Course KAVA!
-If you have found this site and combed through all the other literature we have on Kava you should be well schooled on its ability to promote calm and happiness along with studies proving the effectiveness of Kava on anxiety.
-Also used as a supplement to help with sleeplessness, kava is shown to improve REM sleep rather than disrupting it like alcohol, which is makes it one of the best relaxation drinks on the market today.
+If you have found this site and combed through all the other literature we have on Kava you should be well-schooled on its ability to promote calm and happiness along with studies proving the effectiveness of Kava on anxiety.
+Also used as a supplement to help with sleeplessness, kava is shown to improve REM sleep rather than disrupting it like alcohol, which makes it one of the best relaxation drinks on the market today.